CanonicalLtd/maas-docs/en/manage-ha.md

     the same PostgreSQL database.

-On the primary database host, edit file `/etc/postgresql/9.5/main/pg_hba.conf` to allow the secondary API server to contact the primary PostgreSQL database.
+On the primary database host, edit file `/etc/postgresql/9.5/main/pg_hba.conf` to allow the eventual secondary API server to contact the primary PostgreSQL database.
 Include the below line, replacing $SECONDARY_API_SERVER_IP with the IP address of the host that will contain the secondary API server:

 ```no-highlight
 host    maasdb          maas	$SECONDARY_API_SERVER_IP/32         md5